CE-Programming/toolchain/docs/headers/ti/vars.rst

 Meanwhile, lists store the number of elements and matrices store the number of rows and columns, so you have to compute the size.
 (Don't forget that lists--but not matrices--can be either real or complex.)
 Most other types use a simple size word.
-The :code:`fileioc` library masks all of this wackyness for you, but the OS also includes many helpful C functions.
+The :ref:`fileioc library <fileioc_h>` masks all of this wackyness for you, but the OS also includes many helpful C functions.

 .. contents:: :local:
    :depth: 3